Catfish Hunter signs free agent contract with New York Yankees

 “(California Angels owner) Gene Autry came down here handing out records of ‘Rudolph the Red-Nosed Reindeer,’” Hunter said.
 “That was the biggest thing that ever came to Ahoskie (N.C.).”

 The bidding war reached its climax on New Year’s Eve, when the New York Yankees announced that they had landed Hunter.
-While the union of baseball’s most famous team and perhaps its most famous pitcher was intriguing enough, the price tag was the true headline: A five-year deal worth $3.75 million, along with a $1 million signing bonus.
+While the union of baseball’s most famous team and perhaps its most famous pitcher was intriguing enough, the price tag was the true headline: A five-year deal worth about $3.2 million, along with a $1 million signing bonus.

 In addition to the money, Hunter got the bonuses he was looking for – including guaranteed insurance payments and annuities for college tuition for his two children.
 Furthermore, he was joining an organization that was hungry to regain its former glory.